Double-barreled Bannon: He targets both Mississippi GOP senators

 The governor, however, doesn't want to name either McDaniel or himself, according to a person close to him.

-McDaniel, who said he's also looking at a possible race for lieutenant governor, casts himself as the vehicle for what he calls a "great awakening" among conservatives.
+McDaniel, who said he's also looking at a possible race for lieutenant governor as well as potentially running against Bryant's pick to fill the seat if Cochran resigns, casts himself as the vehicle for what he calls a "great awakening" among conservatives.

 For Bannon, Mississippi may offer a rare opportunity to do that, two seats at a time.